 Alyssa Baskam is an attorney in Beasley Allen’s Atlanta office.
 Alyssa became a trial lawyer so she could help people through unimaginable hardship.
-She represents individuals who have been injured or the families of those who have died as a result of nursing home abuse or neglect, or other inpatient facility abuse or neglect.
+She represents individuals injured or the families whose loved ones were killed by no fault of their own.
+In her career, Alyssa also has represented individuals who were victims of nursing home or other inpatient facility abuse or neglect.
 Before joining Beasley Allen, Alyssa represented individuals and families in product liability suits, professional negligence suits, and cases resulting from individual negligence.
 She has also represented victims of rape and sexual assault.
 Alyssa served as an Interim Clerk for the Honorable Steve Jones in the U.S. District Court for the Northern District of Georgia in 2014-15.

 Alyssa attended the University of North Carolina, Chapel Hill, where she earned a Bachelor of Arts in International Studies.
 She was a Public Service Scholar recipient, inducted into Phi Beta Kappa, and graduated in 2011 with honors.
 She earned her law degree from Emory Law School, where she graduated with honors in 2014.
 While at Emory, she was a member of the Emory Moot Court Society executive board and a national qualifier at the Saul Lefkowitz Moot Court Competition.
 She was also an executive member of the Emory Public Interest Committee.